richard-scryber/scryber.core/README.md

 scryber supports:

-    - standard html and many newer html 5 tags.
+- standard html and many newer html5 tags.
 - cascading styles: linked; embedded or inline.
 - databinding on simple and complex objects.
 - databinding and repeating templates on dynamic parameters,
 - iframe imports of external content,
 - a flowing and flexible layout with multiple page sizes and page break support.
 - sizing and positioning of elements inline, block, relative or absolute.
 - images and colours with backgrounds
 - multiple fonts and text alignment; spacing; leading and breaking.

 If you have used the previous pdfx files, the older templates should continue to work.
 But we will be concentrating on html, css and svg going forwards.